perfectdani/excel-option/README.md

 - Select the type you want to apply

-Self: percentage of the cell,
+    Self: percentage of the cell,\
-Increase: cell + percentage of the cell,
+    Increase: cell + percentage of the cell,\
-Decrease: cell - percentage of the cell,
+    Decrease: cell - percentage of the cell

 ![image](https://user-images.githubusercontent.com/93680584/150784641-ccde76b8-147e-4dfa-8adc-484e4567ff93.png)